young4chan/codehub/README.md

 # videonameupdate.py
 append cfg to the name of each saved video from the movieclip process. the cfg reads from a cfglist.txt

+# autosavepic.py
+It detects the text in a specific area of a picture, inject in into Baidu OCR api, get the result.
+However, the output is quite poor.